ggozad/Backbone.xmpp/README.md

 ## Usage

-In order for a collection to use the storage, override its `sync()` function and provide an instance of `PubSubNodeStorage` on the `node` attribute of the collection, for instance,
+In order for a collection to use the storage, override its `sync()` function and provide an instance of `PubSubStorage` on the `node` attribute of the collection, for instance,

         var MyCollection = Backbone.Collection.extend({
             sync: Backbone.xmppSync,